bryjch/ozfortress-booker-bot/README.md

 It just runs as a standalone nodejs console application I guess?

 ## Discord Commands
+The Bot only listens to commands via PM or in #servers channel.

 **/book** - Book a new server under user's Discord username

 **/unbook** - Unbook server